tenok-rtos/tenok/README.md

-## Tenok
+# Tenok

-An experimental real-time operating system for Robotics and Internet of Things (IoT) inspired by [rtenv+](https://github.com/embedded2014/rtenv-plus) and [Piko/RT](https://github.com/PikoRT/pikoRT).
+[Tenok](https://github.com/shengwen-tw/tenok) is an experimental real-time operating system for Robotics and Internet of Things (IoT) inspired by [rtenv+](https://github.com/embedded2014/rtenv-plus) and [Piko/RT](https://github.com/PikoRT/pikoRT).

-The Amis people are an indigenous tribe that originated in Taiwan, and the term "`tenok`" in their language means "`kernel`."
+The Amis people are an indigenous tribe that originated in Taiwan, and the term "tenok" in their language means "kernel."

 ## Features